 A common type of log entry is an event which are collected sporadically.
 They're created by an application or service and typically include enough information to provide complete context on their own.
 For example, an event can indicate that a particular resource was created or modified, a new host started in response to increased traffic, or an error was detected in an application.

 Logs are especially useful for combining data from a variety of sources, for complex analysis, and for trending over time.
 Because the format of the data can vary, applications can create custom logs by using the structure that they need.
 Metrics are even replicated in logs to combine them with other monitoring data for trending and other data analysis.

 Sources of log data

-Log Analytics can collect data from a variety of sources both within Azure and from on-premises resources.
-Sources of data written to Log Analytics include the following:
+Azure Monitor can collect log data from a variety of sources both within Azure and from on-premises resources.
+Sources of log data include the following:

 - Activity logs from Azure resources that include information on their configuration and health and Diagnostic logs that provide insights into their operation.

-- Agents on Windows and Linux virtual machines that send telemetry from the guest operating system and applications to Log Analytics according to Data Sources that you configure.
+- Agents on Windows and Linux virtual machines that send telemetry from the guest operating system and applications to Azure Monitor according to Data Sources that you configure.